Polynomial-delay generation of functional digraphs up to isomorphism: Introduction and motivation

 A finite, discrete-time dynamical system~$(A,f)$, called in the following just a dynamical system for brevity, is simply a finite set~$A$ of states together with a function~$f \colon A \to A$ describing the evolution of the system in time.
 A dynamical system can be equivalently described by its transition digraph, which has~$V = A$ as its set of vertices and~$E = \set{(a, f(a)) : a \in A}$ as its set of arcs, that is, each state has an outgoing edge pointing to the next state.
 Since the dynamical systems we are dealing with are deterministic, their transition digraphs are all and only the digraphs having uniform outdegree~$1$, that is, \emph{functional digraphs}.

 The synchronous execution of two dynamical systems~$A$ and~$B$ gives a dynamical system~$A \otimes B$, whose transition digraph is the \emph{direct product}~\cite{Hammack2011a} of the transition digraphs of~$A$ and~$B$.
 This product, together with a disjoint union operation of sum, gives a semiring structure over dynamical systems up to isomorphism~\cite{Dennunzio2018b} with some interesting algebraic properties, notably the lack of unique factorisation into irreducible digraphs.
-In order to develop the theory of the semiring of dynamical systems, it is useful to be able to find examples and counterexamples to our conjectures, and this often requires us to be able to efficiently generate all functional digraphs of a given number~$n$ of vertices up to isomorphism.
-Remark that the number of non-isomorphic functional digraphs over~$n$ vertices (sequence A001372 on the OEIS~\cite{OEIS2023a}) is exponential, asymptotically~$c \times d^n / \sqrt{n}$ for some constants~$c$ and~$d>1$~\cite{Meir1984a}; as a consequence, the kind of efficiency we must look for is the ability to generate the first output in polynomial time, and the delay between consecutive outputs must be polynomial as well.
+In order to develop the theory of the semiring of dynamical systems, it is useful to be able to find examples and counterexamples to our conjectures, and this often amounts to being able to efficiently generate all functional digraphs of a given number~$n$ of vertices, up to isomorphism.
+Remark that the number of non-isomorphic functional digraphs over~$n$ vertices (sequence A001372 on the OEIS~\cite{OEIS2023a}) is exponential, asymptotically $c \times d^n / \sqrt{n}$ for some constants~$c$ and~$d>1$~\cite{Meir1984a}.
+As a consequence, there is no hope to devise an algorithm listing these objects in polynomial time in $n$.
+Rather, the kind of efficiency we must aim for is either guaranteeing small exponential time aiming at reducing as much as possible the base of the exponent, referred to as the \emph{input-sensitive} approach \cite{fomin2013exact}, or the ability to generate all solutions in a time which is polynomial in the sizes of the input plus the output, known as the \emph{output-sensitive} approach \cite{johnson1988generating}.
+Within this second framework, algorithms running with \emph{polynomial delay} (requiring polynomial time in the input size between consecutive outputs) are considered among the most efficient in algorithmic enumeration.
+In this paper, we place ourselves in the output-sensitive approach and refer the reader to \cite{johnson1988generating,strozecki2019survey} for more details on enumeration algorithms and their complexity.

 Since the outdegree of each vertex is exactly~$1$ and the number of vertices is finite, the general shape of a functional digraph is a disjoint union of connected components, each consisting of a limit cycle~$\seq{v_1, \ldots, v_k}$, where the vertices~$v_1, \ldots, v_k$ are the roots of~$k$ directed unordered rooted trees (simply referred to as \emph{trees} in the following), with the arcs pointing towards the root.